22 Personal Finance Mistakes Keeping You From Saving More

-More than half of American workers say setting aside cash for emergencies, retirement, or anything else feels impossible.
-Rising costs, debt, and bad financial habits keep people stuck in a cycle where saving always takes a backseat.
-Without a plan, building wealth never happens.
+More than half of American workers say saving for emergencies, retirement, or anything else feels impossible.
+Rising costs, debt, and personal finance mistakes keep people trapped in a cycle where saving never takes priority.

-If you’re tired of watching money disappear, keep reading, this might be exactly what you need.
+If you’re tired of watching your money disappear, this is exactly what you need to read.

 Table of Contents